Imsmarty/todo-list/README.md

 This is an example To Do List application, build with Next.js bootstrap.

+Features:
+- add an item
+- remove an item
+- edit an item

+Future Features:
+- read from and write to local storage
+- design updates

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).